The 6 Best Drum Smokers in 2023

 - Lid gets very hot – The horseshoe handles look great, but beware the lid handle one can get very hot.
 Be sure to put your gloves on before lifting the lid!

-2. Runner up – Gateway Drum 55 Gallon Charcoal Smoker
+3. Also Great – Gateway Drum 55 Gallon Charcoal Smoker

 Specially designed to maximize the moisture and tenderness of your meat, the Gateway Drum 55 Gallon Charcoal Smoker is our top runner-up.

-Combining exceptional taste with ease of use and high-quality materials, this smoker narrowly lost out to the Pit Barrel given its much higher price for comparable, albeit excellent, smoking results.
+Combining exceptional taste with ease of use and high-quality materials, this smoker narrowly lost out to the

 No denying though that this is still one of the very best drum smokers around if you have the extra money spare.